TNguyen1228/LANL-Earthquake-Prediction/README.md

 ## Additional Information

-The data are from an experiment conducted on rock in a double direct shear geometry subjected to bi-axial loading, a classic laboratory earthquake model (fig. a)
+The data are from an experiment conducted on rock in a double direct shear geometry subjected to bi-axial loading, a classic laboratory earthquake model

 Two fault gouge layers are sheared simultaneously while subjected to a constant normal load and a prescribed shear velocity.
 The laboratory faults fail in repetitive cycles of stick and slip that is meant to mimic the cycle of loading and failure on tectonic faults.
-While the experiment is considerably simpler than a fault in Earth, it shares many physical characteristics. (fig. b)
+While the experiment is considerably simpler than a fault in Earth, it shares many physical characteristics.

 Los Alamos' initial work showed that the prediction of laboratory earthquakes from continuous seismic data is possible in the case of quasi-periodic laboratory seismic cycles.
 In this competition, the team has provided a much more challenging dataset with considerably more aperiodic earthquake failures.